larint/form-validate-vld/README.md

     return false;
 },
 ```

-* If no language is specified, the plugin will use English to display the error.
-* you can specify the vietnamese, jappanese, english language for the plugin
+* you can specify the vietnamese, jappanese, english language for the plugin, default is english
+* display error: showerror: 'border' or 'text'. default is text
+* jump to the error location: jumperror: true or false. default is false
+* show error class location on tag html by the way showerror: 'any class name', along with setting levelerror: { }

 ```
 $(document).ready(function() {
     $('#form').submitVld({